top of page

 Free Summer Sundays at the Moravian Historical Society

-All activities are planned to take place on the lawn of the Moravian Historical Society.
-In the event of inclement weather, activities will take place inside the 1740 Gray Cottage.
+• All activities are planned to take place on the lawn of the Moravian Historical Society and are weather-dependent.

 Please contact us for more information.
 Donations are always appreciated and help us offset the cost of supplies.